-- Include accessibility specifications while procuring and tendering, including software, business cards and support services. - Rent offices spaces that are accessible. - Promote selection and recruitment processes that are accessible to candidates with disabilities. - Hold consultations, training sessions and other meetings in accessible venues, and based on assessment with participants as required. - Monitor accessible physical spaces and communications at UN Women offices and joint premises including through accessibility audits. - Make websites, information and publications - internal and external ¬- accessible and on request available in accessible formats. - Develop UN Women security procedures and processes - including access and emergency measures - response that recognize and respond to the needs of persons with disabilities within its security mainstreaming process. - Provide reasonable accommodation personnel with disabilities including through flexible working, travel arrangements, access to UN Women premises, appropriate work personal equipment, and assistance when required, including through establishing a reasonable accommodation fund. - Consider aspects of accessibility programme and operational budgets, budgeting for inclusion is more cost-effective than retro-fitting. - universal design as the basis of all • Promote initiatives, including through capacity development of personnel at all levels.
+- → Include accessibility specifications while procuring and tendering, including software, business cards and support services. - → Rent offices spaces that are accessible. - → Promote selection and recruitment processes that are accessible to candidates with disabilities. - → Hold consultations, training sessions and other meetings in accessible venues, and based on assessment with participants as required. - Monitor accessible physical spaces and communications at UN Women offices and joint premises including through accessibility audits. - → Make websites, information and publications - internal and external - accessible and on request available in accessible formats. - → Develop UN Women security procedures and processes including access and emergency response measures that recognize and respond to the needs of persons with disabilities within its security mainstreaming process. - → Provide reasonable accommodation to personnel with disabilities including through flexible working, travel arrangements, access to UN Women premises, appropriate work equipment, and personal assistance when required, including through establishing a reasonable accommodation fund. - → Consider aspects of accessibility in programme and operational budgets, as budgeting

+- for inclusion is more cost-effective than retro-fitting. - → Promote universal design as the basis of all initiatives, including through capacity development of personnel at all levels.